As part of their capstone, Urban Studies students may hold an internship with a non-profit organization or government agency.

 Urban Studies majors may conduct their internship at a government agency or a non-profit/community organization relevant to the major.

 Students who intern for the private sector may receive credit for URBANST 194, but not for URBANST 201A.
-Only URBANST 201A will count towards the service learning capstone experience.
+Only URBANST 201A will count towards the community engaged learning capstone experience.

 In accordance with university policy, internship credit is awarded for the work that emerges from the internship.
 No transfer credit is awarded for internships.